modxcms/fred/docs/themer/system_settings/index.md

 Fred system settings control how your site reacts.
 Since Fred is loaded on the frontend, you can change how these works per-context, user, or group.

-### Default Element (fred.default_element)

-The default Element settings allows you to chose a default Fred Element and target area for placing the content on existing documents.
-The setting is formatted as `ID|target` where ID is the identification number of the Chunk and the target is the HTML Element within that Chunk identified with a `data-fred-name` attribute.

 #### Example Chunk: Content Area (13)

 ```html